 - The losing team of the first leg will have the option to throw the first diddle in the second leg.

 - A coin toss will determine who will have the option for the diddle in the third leg of a match.

-- The home team will declare who they are playing on each board and the visiting team will then declare who they are going to put up against them.
+- The away team will declare who they are playing and the visiting team will then declare who they are going to put up against them on which boards.

 SECTION VII - Season Standings and Playoffs

 - The season standings will be determined in the following manner: